From the historical and enchanting Italian region of Piedmont

 Prominent among members of the family was Bartolomeo de Grossi, a 15th century painter from Parma.
 Among his works are frescoes in the Cathedral of Parma, and works in the Milan Cathedral.
-Pietro Grossi was a vicar and was mayor of Russi in 1512; Francesco di Pietro Grossi was a Senator...
-Another 64 words (5 lines of text) are included under the topic Early Grossi Notables in all our PDF Extended History products and printed products wherever possible.
+Pietro Grossi was a vicar and was mayor of Russi in 1512; Francesco di Pietro Grossi was a Senator in Ravenna in 1512.
+Carlo Grossi (c.1634-1688)...
+Another 57 words (4 lines of text) are included under the topic Early Grossi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grossi family to the New World and Oceana

 Research into various historical records has revealed some of first members of the Grossi family to immigrate North America:

 Grossi Settlers in United States in the 19th Century

 - John Grossi, aged 35, who arrived in Baltimore, Maryland in 1810 CITATION[CLOSE]

 Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)

 - Alfonso Grossi, aged 38, who landed in America from Italy, in 1892

 Grossi Settlers in United States in the 20th Century